Roasted Vegetable Thanksgiving Bowl

 Turkey-Less Tofu

-I almost didn’t include tofu here as I didn’t know if we needed it, but my husband insisted on some type of ‘protein.’
+I almost didn’t include tofu here as I didn’t know if we needed it, but my husband insisted on some type of protein and I do think it makes for a heartier Thanksgiving bowl.
 So, here we are.
 Give the tofu the same treatment as you do the vegetables– rubbed generously with both olive oil and seasonings.
-Place the tofu in a single layer on a baking sheet and roast until golden brown and crispy.
-Just like the vegetables, I could eat almost an entire tray of tofu like this.

 Mushroom Gravy

 I’m a bit partial to my mushroom gravy, but I pinkie promise it’s the best.
-My very meat-and-potatoes father-in-law requests it every Thanksgiving, preferring it to turkey gravy which always feels like a big win in my book.
-It’s made with both fresh and dried mushrooms, so you know it’s got plenty of rich, umami flavor.
+My very meat-and-potatoes father-in-law requests it every Thanksgiving, preferring it to turkey gravy, which always feels like a big win in my book.
+It’s made with both fresh and dried mushrooms, so you know it’s got plenty of rich, umami flavor

 This gravy freezes well, so I usually make a double batch and then freeze half to use later over homemade mashed potatoes or more roasted vegetables.